Keep a healthy home

 The most important aspect of health is sleep.

-We can eat clean and exercise regularly but if our sleep is off, our health will suffer and our exercise will do more harm than good.
-On this page you’ll learn why we need sleep, why insomnia in kids and adults is at all-time highs, and how we can improve our sleep.
+We can eat well and exercise regularly but if our sleep is off, our health will suffer and our exercise will do more harm than good.
+On this page you’ll learn why we need sleep, why insomnia and dysrhythmia in kids and adults are at all-time highs, and how we can improve our sleep and ameliorate these conditions.

 Good sleep is critical for health and happiness.
 We need sleep to:

 - Detoxify and repair our heart, brain, nerves, liver, kidneys, digestive organs, DNA, eyes, skin, muscles and more.